Omar Sharmarke: Personal life

-Sharmarke was born in 1960 in Mogadishu, situated in the southeastern Banaadir province of Somalia.
-He is the son of the former second President and first Prime Minister of Somalia, Abdirashid Ali Shermarke, who was assassinated in 1969, and Rukiyo Mo’alim Daahir, the daughter of the well-known Somali Islamic scholar Mo’alim Dahir Ali Boss.
-His family belongs to the Majeerteen Harti Darod clan, and originally hails from Somalia's northeastern Puntland region.
+Omar Abdirashid Ali Sharmarke was born in 1960 in Mogadishu, situated in the southeastern Banaadir province of Somalia.
+He is the son of the former second president and first prime minister of Somalia, Abdirashid Ali Shermarke, who was assassinated in 1969, and Rukiyo Mo’alim Daahir, the daughter of the well-known Somali Islamic scholar Mo’alim Dahir Ali Boss.
+His family belongs to the Osman Mahamoud sub-clan of the larger Majeerteen Harti Darod clan, and originally hails from Somalia's northeastern Puntland region.

 Sharmarke studied at Carleton University in Ottawa, where he earned degrees in political science and political economy.
-Although his family is based in Virginia in the United States, he holds both Somali and Canadian citizenship.
+Although his family is based in Virginia, United States, he holds dual citizenship in both Somali and Canada.

 Career

 Early career

-Sharmarke has worked in a diplomatic capacity for the United Nations in Sri Lanka and Sierra Leone, and served as a political advisor on the Darfur conflict in Sudan.
-Before becoming Prime Minister, he was Somalia's ambassador-designate to the United States.
+Sharmarke has worked in a diplomatic capacity for the United Nations in Sri Lanka 2006 and Sierra Leone, and served as a political advisor on the Darfur conflict in Sudan.
+Before becoming prime minister, he was Somalia's Ambassador-designate to the United States.